 There is some shade under the trees and if you have a hammock, definitely bring it.
 There are plenty of places to tie up a hammock which in our opinion, is the best beach accessory.

-Our First Visit to Playa Mina
+Our First Visit to Playa Minas

-Sometimes turtles nest at Playa Mina around December to March, so please take your garbage.
+Sometimes turtles nest at Playa Minas around December to March, so please take your garbage.
 It’s not super common so if you want to see turtles, we recommend Ostional Wildlife Refuge instead.
-Some locals may run tours to Playa Mina to see turtles at nigh but as it’s not guaranteed to see them, this isn’t a commonly offered tour and it’s only during a certain time of year.
+Some locals may run tours to Playa Minas to see turtles at nigh but as it’s not guaranteed to see them, this isn’t a commonly offered tour and it’s only during a certain time of year.

 Locals like to camp at this beach.
 If you camp, just be careful, lock up your belongings and take your garbage.
 There are no services though (no showers, bathrooms, drinking water, benches, etc.).